ddhruvkr/Edit-Unsup-TS/README.md

 The POS and DEP tags for the sentences in Newsela and Wikilarge are precomputed and can be found in the folders src/Newsela and src/Wikilarge folders as well.
 If these files are not present, the code will generate these files.

 You will also need to have a CoreNLP Server running on port 9000.
+You can download the package from [[here]](https://stanfordnlp.github.io/CoreNLP/download.html)

 ## Metric calculation